WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?

 To build a website with WordPress.org, you will need a custom domain.
 This domain name will act as your website’s address – for example, my-wordpress-site.com.
 Choose a domain name that represents your business so that users can remember it easier.

 A domain name’s cost depends on its TLDs (Top-Level Domains).
 The most common ones, also known as generic top-level domains (gTLD), include .com, .net, and .org.
-The price for these gTLDs ranges from $0.99 to $14.99/year.
+The price for these gTLDs ranges from $0.99 for cheap domain names to $14.99/year.

 Aside from these three most-used gTLDs, other generic extensions like .live, .tech, .online, and .xyz cost less.
 Although they might not be as popular, these TLDs can make your domain more unique and specific, making them a viable alternative.